mportillo80/currency-converter/README.md

 # Currency Converter

-Simple currency converter that converts a user’s selected base currency and outputs the equivalent money value of the exchange currency using the current day’s rate.
+Simple currency converter that converts a user’s selected base currency and outputs the equivalent money value of the exchange currency using the current day’s rate using React.

 ## Roadmap